12-week Course Reveals Powerful Proven Strategies To Building A Results-Oriented Team Fast

 Over the next 13 years, I was offered more responsibility every one to two years.

-This forced me to build a detailed process of assimilating into a new team.
-I learned how to quickly get to know each new team, its strengths and its challenges.
+This forced me to build a detailed process of assimilating new teams.
+I learned how to quickly connect with each new team, while learning the unique challenges it was facing.

-I took over most of these teams from an underperforming manager.
+I took over most of these teams from an underperforming manage, which is common in business.

 I grew accustomed to turnarounds.

-And when I left NVR to focus on working to develop stronger mangers, I was responsible for $4.5B in volume and more than 700 employees.
+And when I left NVR to start 5on4 Group, I was responsible for $4.5B in volume and more than 700 employees.

 Developing managers is just as important in a small startup as it is in a Fortune 500 company.